This article may contain compensated links. Learn more in our disclaimer.

 Best Action Camera for Hiking

-The good old GoPro Hero has just gotten even better.
+The good old GoPro Hero keeps getting better and better.

 Even smoother videos.
 Even higher impact resistance.
 Even better video and photo quality.
 And what isn’t less important, the audio quality has also gotten even better.
 Which might be an important factor, if you are looking for a camera for vlogging.